FRCTeam3255/2025_Robot_Code/README.md

 Students have 6 weeks to construct a robot to compete in the season.
 Once the 6 weeks are up, teams compete at regional or district-level competitions (depending on region) to qualify for the FIRST Championship in Houston, Texas.

-Interested in learning more about CRESCENDO?
+Interested in learning more about REEFSCAPE?
 Visit [FIRST's website](https://www.firstinspires.org/robotics/frc/game-and-season) for more details!

 ## Code Details
 Coming soon!